salma-svg/salma-svg.github.io/projects/OCL/methodology.md

 THis dataset was saved in an Excel file, ready for further analysis.
 ### Overview

-The predictive modeling process is designed to estimate the mechanical properties of materials using Random Forest algorithms.
-The approach depends on whether new models are generated or existing ones are utilized.
+The predictive modeling process estimates the mechanical properties of materials using **Random Forest algorithms**.
+This ensemble learning method constructs multiple decision trees and aggregates their results to make predictions.
+It is well-suited for handling complex and non-linear relationships in data which is our case.

+In summary, Random Forest is employed due to its robustness and accuracy in predicting the mechanical properties of materials, which are essential for optimizing the casting process.

 ### Model Generation